RakhithJK/PHPMailer-wiki/Troubleshooting.md

 # Which kind of encryption should I use?
 There's no doubt that you should use encryption at every opportunity, otherwise you're inviting all kinds of unpleasant possibilities for phishing, identity theft etc.

 To use any kind of encryption you need the `openssl` PHP extension enabled.
-Check this by looking at the output of `phpinfo()` or `php -i` (look for an 'openssl' section), or the openssl extention listed in the output of `php -m`.
+Check this by looking at the output of `phpinfo()` or `php -i` (look for an 'openssl' section), or the openssl extension listed in the output of `php -m`.

 As for what kind to use, the answer is generally simple: Don't use SSL on port 465, it's been [deprecated since 1998](http://en.wikipedia.org/wiki/SMTPS) and is only used by Microsoft products that didn't get the memo; use TLS on port 587 instead: